triton-inference-server/server/docs/protocol/extension_trace.md

   // The new setting values to be updated,
   // settings that are not specified will remain unchanged. map<string, string> settings = 1;

+  // The name of the model to apply the new trace settings.
+  // If not given, the new settings will be applied globally. string name = 1;

+  // The version of the model to apply the new trace settings.
+  // If not given, the new settings will be applied to all version of the model. string version = 2;
 }

 message TraceResponse